A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

 \subsection{Stochastic and Deterministic Solutions}

 In the following, we compare the quality of stochastic solutions with that of deterministic ones.
-For that purpose, all 1,215 test instances are solved using our stochastic approach \revnew{with varying workforce quantile levels $\gamma\in\{0.5, 0.7, 0.9, 1\}$} and four deterministic approaches assuming best-case, \revnew{mean,} median, or worst-case travel times.
-We note that we can adjust the AMP to use deterministic travel times $\tau_{i,j}$ for tasks $i$ and $j$ by assuming $P(t_{i,j} = \tau) = 1$ when constructing the respective master problem. \revnew{Due to (\ref{chance_constraint})--(\ref{finish_at_lf_v}), an instance that is feasible for stochastic travel times is not necessarily feasible for deterministic travel times.
-Similarly, feasibility with respect to best-, mean- or median-case travel times does not imply feasibility with respect to mean-, median- or worst-case travel times, respectively.} We thus obtained a total of up to four solutions for each instance, one for each type of deterministic travel time and one for stochastic travel times. \revnew{Note that, if, for a given instance and a given type of travel time, no solution is obtained, the underlying instance is infeasible for the given (deterministic or stochastic) type of travel time, but it might be feasible for a different type of travel time.}\\ We then sample \revnew{$N\in\mathbb{N}$} scenarios for each instance by randomly generating travel times for all pairs of parking positions and each time bin according to the respective empirical distributions.
-For each instance and each scenario, we analyze the finish times of all tasks for all four solutions.
-By aggregating these results for each instance and solution over all \revnew{$N$} scenarios, we obtain an empirical service level and objective function value (\ref{model:obj_disaggregated_mp}), which allows us to further assess the performance of deterministic and stochastic solutions.
-Furthermore, we impose that constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}) need to be satisfied.
-For deterministic travel times, this is equivalent to using hard time windows $[\mathrm{ES}_i, \mathrm{LF}_i]$ for each task $i$ and disallowing delays. \revnew{Given a scenario of travel times, a plan (i.e., a solution obtained by solving (\ref{model:obj_aggregated_mp}--(\ref{model:lambda_binary_aggregated_mp})) is executed as follows.
+For that purpose, all 1,215 test instances are solved using our stochastic approach with varying workforce travel time quantiles \revnew{$\gamma\in\{0,0.1,0.3,0.5, 0.7, 0.9, 1\}$} and four deterministic approaches assuming best-case, mean, median, or worst-case travel times.
+We note that we can adjust the AMP to use deterministic travel times \revnew{$\tau_{i,j}^k$ for tasks $i,j\in\mathcal{I}$ and time bins $\mathcal{B}_k\in\mathcal{B}$} by assuming \revnew{$P(t_{i,j}^k = \tau_{i,j}^k) = 1$} when constructing the respective master problem. \revnew{Thus, when deterministic travel times are assumed, $\omega_{\gamma}^k = (\tau_{i,j}^k)_{(i,j)\in E}$ holds.
+Therefore, the underlying deterministic travel times are also used to verify the satisfaction of workforce constraints (\ref{model:workerconstr_aggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp})}.
+We obtained a total of up to \revnew{11} solutions for each instance, one for each type of deterministic travel time and \revnew{one for each workforce travel time quantile $\gamma$, where stochastic travel times are assumed.} We then perform a simulation by sampling $N\in\mathbb{N}$ scenarios for each instance by randomly generating travel times for all pairs of parking positions and each time bin according to the respective empirical distributions.
+For each instance and each scenario, we analyze the finish times of all tasks for all \revnew{11} solutions.
+By aggregating these results for each instance and solution over all $N$ scenarios, we obtain empirical service levels per task, and an empirical objective function value (\ref{model:obj_disaggregated_mp}), which allows us to further assess the performance of deterministic and stochastic solutions.
+Furthermore, note that we impose that constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}) need to be satisfied.
+For deterministic travel times, this is equivalent to using hard time windows $[\mathrm{ES}_i, \mathrm{LF}_i]$ for each task $i$ and disallowing delays.\\ Given a scenario of travel times, a plan (i.e., a solution obtained by solving (\ref{model:obj_aggregated_mp})--(\ref{model:lambda_binary_aggregated_mp})) is simulated as follows.
 Tours are sorted in ascending order with respect to their scheduled leave time and iteratively implemented.
-If no sufficient workforce is available to start a planned tour at the scheduled leave time, the tour is postponed until enough workers become available.} In the following, we refer to the solution of an instance when using stochastic travel times as the \textit{stochastic solution} of an instance.
-For best-, median, and worst-case travel times, we analogously refer to \textit{best-, median,} and \textit{worst-case travel time solutions}, respectively. \revnew{The computation of an appropriate scenario count $N$ is done using Sample Average Approximation techniques.
-For additional details, we refer to \ref{appendix:computation_scen_count}.
-In the following, all evaluations are performed based on $500$ scenarios per instance.}
+If no sufficient workforce is available to start a planned tour at the scheduled leave time, the tour is postponed until enough workers become available.
+In the following, we refer to the solution of an instance when using stochastic travel times as the \textit{stochastic solution} of an instance.
+For best-, median, and worst-case travel times, we analogously refer to \textit{best-, median,} and \textit{worst-case travel time solutions}, respectively. \revnew{Furthermore, an instance is called \textit{model-feasible} for a given type of travel times and workforce travel time quantile $\gamma$ if the underlying problem (\ref{model:obj_aggregated_mp})--(\ref{model:lambda_binary_aggregated_mp}) is feasible.
+Moreover, a solution is called \textit{stochastic-feasible} if, when the solution is applied to all generated scenarios, service level constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}) are satisfied for all tasks in the given instance.}\\ The computation of an appropriate scenario count $N$ is done using Sample Average Approximation techniques.
+For additional details, we refer to \Cref{appendix:computation_scen_count}.
+In the following, all evaluations are performed based on $500$ scenarios per instance.